sbruhns/rails-i18n-vim/README.md

 This plugin is written in ruby so Vim has to be compiled with `+ruby`.

+On Mac:
+- You can use macvim
+- or compile vim by your own.

+On Linux:
+- e.g. ubuntu you can use vim-nox
+- or compile your own

 ## Installation

 Use your plugin manager of choice.